Bangles and Choora: An Intricate Web of Tradition in Indian Wedding Attire

 Palaash bangles

-Glass bangles in western India
+Glass Bangles in Western India

 Glass bangles are a big part of a bride’s trousseau in western regions like Rajasthan and Gujarat.
 Each region’s cultural customs influence the colors and patterns of these bangles.
 In Rajasthan, women choose a rainbow of vivid hues to go with their ornate bridal attire, while in Gujarat, brides frequently wear green and red bangles, signifying fertility and wealth.